Gianlucaf38/Gianlucaf38/README.md

 <h2 align="left">Hi 👋!
-My name is Gianluca and I'm a Computer Engineer from Naples, Italy.</h2>
+My name is Gianluca and I'm a Computer Engineer Student from Naples, Italy.</h2>

 ###